malin84/transportation_networks_of_china/README.md

 ### Segment Level Information

 The file `seg_info_MMMM.csv` contains the segment-level information for the mode (`MMMM` = road or rail).
-Each row in the file refers to a segment.
+Each row in the file refers to a **segment**.
 The columns are as follows:
 1. `seg_id`: The unique id of the segment, which is the same as those used in the pixel-level dataset.
 2. `rate`: The rate of the segment, such as "National I" for railroads or "First-Rate" for roads.
 See the table below for more details.
 3. `year`: The year of construction.
 4. `year_std`: The publication year of the applicable design code.
 For example, highways built in 2010 were subject to the highway design codes published in 2003.
 In this case, `year` = 2010, and `year_std` = 2003.
+We did not assign `year_std` for HSR because we collected the design speed of each high-speed railway by hand.
 5. `path_name`: (in Chinese) The name of the path to which the segment belongs.
 For example, Segment `rail_10` is part of the "滨绥铁路," and therefore we record the name of the path in this variable.
 6. `path_supplement`: (in Chinese) Additional information about the path, such as original names, original usage, phases, etc.
 7. `notes`: (in Chinese) Additional information about the segment, usually regarding the segment's endpoints.
 We record this information for quality control purposes.